programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 If you are teaching an ancient or modern language, arguably the most effective means by which you and your students may aid the 0 A.D. project is by working to improve the game's languages, whether by serving as editors for a language that is already present or by adding a new one.

 Not all of 0 A.D.'s civilizations have yet had persons volunteer to make audio recordings of their units speaking restored versions of their respective ancient languages.
 The [Audio Voice List](https://gitea.wildfiregames.com/0ad/0ad/wiki/Audio_Voice_List) in the Wildfire Games Wiki is the correct place to learn about what new translations for in-game units are needed, as well as to find up-to-date directions on how to submit them.
-As of March 2025, the three ancient languages that are already implemented as intended are Late Egyptian, Ancient Greek (both Attic and Koine), and (Classical) Latin.
+As of May 2025, the three ancient languages that are already implemented as intended are Late Egyptian, Ancient Greek (both Attic and Koine), and (Classical) Latin.
 Meanwhile, there are open calls for Sanskrit and Old Persian, and the project's leaders have place holders for (Old) Welsh and/or Anglo-Saxon, (Classical) Hebrew, and Basque.

 Wayfire Games also relies entirely on community translators for the ancient and modern languages of its user interface (UI).
-In the official [Transifex page for 0 A.D.](https://explore.transifex.com/wildfire-games/0ad/), there are (as of March 2025) over 48,000 word strings in the default (American) English language, and the project managers have a list of 122 languages (and counting, since proposals for new languages are normally accepted) at every stage of translation, from fully finished (100%) to not yet started (0%).
+In the official [Transifex page for 0 A.D.](https://explore.transifex.com/wildfire-games/0ad/), there are (as of May 2025) over 48,000 word strings in the default (American) English language, and the project managers have a list of 122 languages (and counting, since proposals for new languages are normally accepted) at every stage of translation, from fully finished (100%) to not yet started (0%).
 Any university-level language class could have as a project working to contribute to any language, ancient or modern, for the UI.

 Playing the game with the UI set to the language that the class is learning and/or with civilizations who are entirely crafted in that language probably would be the most enjoyable way to do linguistic practice together as a class.